07 May Karelia Russia Travel Guide

 Karelia, in Northern Russia, is one of Europe’s least known beauty spots.
 Breathtaking landscapes comprising of lakes, rivers, waterfalls, forests, unique culture and fantastic monuments of traditional Russian architecture are just a few reasons to come.
-Karelia welcomes guests all year long and offers multiple attractions for adventure seekers, nature lovers, culture and history enthusiasts, and families with kids both in the summer, and during winter.
-Karelia is also one of few regions in Russia which implements ecological projects and promotes ecotourism initiatives in order to preserve its pristine nature, culture and to support local economy.
+Karelia welcomes guests all year long and offers multiple attractions for adventure seekers, nature lovers, culture and history enthusiasts, and families with kids both in the summer and during winter.
+Karelia is also one of few regions in Russia which implements ecological projects and promotes ecotourism initiatives in order to preserve its pristine nature, culture and to support the local economy.

 A land of a thousand lakes

 Karelia is divided between Finland and Russia and stretches from the Gulf of Finland in the South-West to the White Sea in the North-East.
 Around 50% of the territory of The Russian Republic of Karelia is covered with forests, and 1/4 with water.
-Not by coincidence Karelia is called the land of a thousand lakes.
-Actually, there are 61 thousand lakes, 27 thousand rivers and 29 reservoirs.
+Not by coincidence Karelia is called the land of thousand lakes.
+Actually, there are 61 thousand lakes, 27 thousand rivers, and 29 reservoirs.
 The largest lakes – Ladoga and Onega, are also by far the largest lakes in Europe.

 Great place for active holidays all year round

-If you love exhilaration and a challenge you’ll find plenty of adventure sports in Karelia.
+If you love the exhilaration and a challenge you’ll find plenty of adventure sports in Karelia.
 Karelia is a great place for cycling, rock climbing, swimming, windsurfing or kitesurfing but the most popular activity is definitely rafting.
 From easy 2-hours rafting down Shuja river to one week extreme rafting trips, everyone will find something suitable.
-Winter in Karelia can be even more exciting than the summer time.
+Winter in Karelia can be even more exciting than the summertime.
 Go for cross country skiing, dog sledding or snow walks in special snowshoes (both loved by kids), or something more challenging like ice-diving on White Sea (and see incredible underwater landscapes).
 In winter, you also have to try ice swimming, a very old Russian custom – after hot banya (sauna) jump into an ice-hole!

 Experiencing nature to the fullest